 Students may earn 3-6 credits for a COMM386 internship.
 Students choose a credit level based on how many hours they will work at the internship site.
 The standard formula is a minimum of 45 hours of work per credit (135 for 3 credits, 270 for 6 credits).
 Three credits of COMM386 may apply toward the communication major.
 Any additional credits may apply toward requirements in the College of Arts and Humanities.
 The student should discuss the usefulness of these credits with an ARHU advisor.
 COMM386 is not repeatable.

-Interns will be enrolled into COMM386 and will submit all assignments through ELMS.
+Interns will be enrolled into an online ELMS course, and will submit all assignments through the site.

 For more information, please read the Steps to a Successful Internship.

 To apply for COMM386, you must complete the application found here.